hermiter: R package for Sequential Nonparametric Estimation: Accuracy and performance

-The results reveal that the accuracy of the Hermite series based approach is better than the tdigest algorithm for larger numbers of observations even for the full MIAE error measure.
+The results reveal that the accuracy of the Hermite series based approach is better than the tdigest algorithm for fairly large numbers of observations even for the full MIAE error measure.
 In this simulation study we are particularly interested in performance on a number of common distributions across a range of non-extreme (i.e. more central) quantiles, for which the pMIAE results are more relevant.
-These results demonstrate significantly better accuracy using the Hermite series based algorithm for quantile estimates formed from more than $n=1e5$ observations.
-The distributions in \pkg{benchden} include those with full real-line, half real-line and compact support and thus the simulation study should yield information about typical performance in a broad range of scenarios.
-As previously mentioned, we exclude the heavy-tailed densities from the \pkg{benchden} test suite as most of these have undefined variances and some even have undefined means.
-The Hermite series based quantile estimators as implemented in \pkg{hermiter} require at least the first two moments to exist and thus we cannot meaningfully compare \pkg{hermiter} and \pkg{tdigest} on these densities.
-That said, it is noteworthy that the \pkg{tdigest} package appears to perform well in quantile estimation on all these heavy-tailed densities.
-The differences in performance using the MIAE and pMIAE error measures reveal that the relative performance of the Hermite series based approach compared to the tdigest approach deteriorates somewhat for extreme quantiles ($p<0.01$ or $p>0.99$).
-Thus, for applications involving heavy-tailed distributions or where accuracy for extreme quantiles is critical, \pkg{tdigest} may be better suited.
+These results demonstrate significantly better accuracy using the Hermite series based algorithm for quantile estimates formed from more than $n=10,000$ observations.
+The distributions in \textsf{benchden} include those with full real-line, half real-line and compact support and thus the simulation study should yield information about typical performance in a broad range of scenarios.
+We reiterate that we exclude the heavy-tailed densities from the \textsf{benchden} test suite but should mention that the \textsf{tdigest} package appears to perform well in quantile estimation on all these heavy-tailed densities.
+Thus, for applications involving heavy-tailed distributions, \textsf{tdigest} is likely better suited.

-In terms of computational performance, we plot the time taken to update the \pkg{hermiter} estimator and the \pkg{tdigest} estimator with $n=1e6$ observations in figure \ref{fig:t_digest_v_hermite}.
-While the \pkg{tdigest} package is indeed faster in most cases (as measured by median time elapsed), these results depend on the choice of $N$ for \pkg{hermiter}.
-For example, with $N=10$ \pkg{hermiter} is faster.
-In addition, the time elapsed is roughly similar for all estimators considered with median run-times ranging from 93 milliseconds to 167 milliseconds.
-Thus we regard the performance as similar.
+In terms of computational performance, we plot the time taken to initialize the \textsf{hermiter} estimator and the \textsf{tdigest} estimator with $n=1000,000$ observations in Figure \ref{fig:t_digest_v_hermite}.
+It is apparent that \textsf{hermiter} is faster across all parameters of \texttt{N} considered.
+This is mainly the result of leveraging multithreaded computation on multiple cores for batch updating.
+This is enabled by default.
+Multithreaded computation can be disabled by setting \texttt{options(hermiter.parallel = FALSE)}.
+Computation time will typically increase on multi-core systems in this case however, compare Figure \ref{fig:t_digest_v_hermite} (multithreaded computation enabled) to Figure \ref{fig:t_digest_v_hermite_serial} (multithreaded computation disabled) for example.
+Both benchmarks were conducted on the same eight core machine (see section \ref{sec:comp_details}).